-• JPMS'S ESTIMATED VALUE OF THE CDs IS LOWER THAN THE ORIGINAL ISSUE PRICE (PRICE TO PUBLIC) OF THE CDs
+JPMS'S ESTIMATED VALUE OF THE CDs WILL BE LOWER THAN THE ORIGINAL ISSUE PRICE (PRICE TO PUBLIC) OF THE CDs -

 JPMS's estimated value is only an estimate using several factors.
-The original issue price of the CDs exceeds JPMS's estimated value because costs associated with selling, structuring and hedging the CDs are included in the original issue price of the CDs.
+The original issue price of the CDs will exceed JPMS's estimated value because costs associated with selling, structuring and hedging the CDs are included in the original issue price of the CDs.
 These costs include the selling commissions, the projected profits, if any, that our affiliates expect to realize for assuming risks inherent in hedging our obligations under the CDs and the estimated cost of hedging our obligations under the CDs.
-See "JPMS's Estimated Value of the CDs" in this disclosure supplement.
+See "JPMS's Estimated Value of the CDs" in this term sheet.